helios-h2020/h.core-Messaging/README.md

 HELIOS software components are organized into different repositories so that these components can be developed separately avoiding many conflicts in code integration.
-However, the modules may also depend on each other.
-However, `Storage` module does not depend on other HELIOS projects.
+However, the modules may also depend on each other. `Messaging` module depends on storage module.
+There is a dependency in lib/build.gradle:

+    implementation 'eu.h2020.helios_social.core.storage:storage:1.0.87'

 ### How to configure the dependencies ###